Strigoi: Early reports

-Striga are mentioned by the Moldavian statesman and soldier, Dimitrie Cantemir, in his work the Descriptio Moldaviae (1714–1716).
+Striga are mentioned by the Moldavian statesman and soldier Dimitrie Cantemir in his work Descriptio Moldaviae (1714–1716).
 He thought that the striga were mostly Moldavian and Transylvanian beliefs.
 However, he associated them with witches or warlocks rather than blood-drinking undead vampires.
-The book ascribes dunking – a traditional test for witchcraft – as a method of identifying a striga.
+The book mentions dunking – a traditional test for witchcraft – as a method of identifying a striga.

 Modern writings

 An 1865 article on Transylvanian folklore by Wilhelm Schmidt describes the strigoi as nocturnal creatures that preyed on infants.
 He reports a tradition in which, upon the birth of a child, one tosses a stone behind oneself and exclaims "This into the mouth of the strigoi!"

-In 1909, Franz Hartmann mentioned in his book An Authenticated Vampire Story that peasant children from a village in the Carpathian Mountains started to die mysteriously.
+In 1909, Franz Hartmann mentioned in his article "An Authenticated Vampire Story", published in The Occult Review, that peasant children from a village in the Carpathian Mountains started to die mysteriously.
 The villagers began to suspect a recently deceased count was a vampire, dwelling in his old fortress.
 Frightened villagers burned the castle to stop the deaths.

 Communist era

 In his book In Search of Dracula, The History of Dracula and Vampires, Radu Florescu mentions an event in 1969 in the city of Căpățâneni, where after the death of an old man, several family members began to die in suspicious circumstances.
 Unearthed, the corpse did not show signs of decomposition, his eyes were wide open, and his face was red and twisted.
 The corpse was burned to save his soul.

 During the Romanian Revolution of 1989, the corpse of Nicolae Ceaușescu did not receive a proper burial.
 This made the ghost of the former dictator a threat in the minds of superstitious Romanians.
-A revolutionary activist, Gelu Voican, carpeted the apartment of the Conducător with braids of garlic.
-This is a traditional remedy against the strigoi.
+A revolutionary activist, Gelu Voican, carpeted the apartment of the Conducător with braids of garlic, a traditional remedy against the strigoi.

 Post-communist era

-In February 2004, a woman from the village of Marotinu de Sus in Dolj County, revealed that she had been visited by her late uncle, a 76-year-old Romanian man named Petre Toma who had died in December the previous year.
+In February 2004, a woman from the village of Marotinu de Sus in Dolj County claimed that she had been visited by her late uncle, a 76-year-old Romanian man named Petre Toma who had died in December the previous year.
 Fearing the deceased might have become a strigoi, the woman's brother-in-law, Gheorghe Marinescu, organized a vampire hunting group made up of several family members.
 After drinking some alcohol, they dug up the coffin of Petre Toma, made an incision in his chest, and tore the heart out.
 After removal of the heart, the body was burned and the ashes were mixed in water and drunk by Toma's niece, believing that this would put an end to the haunting.
 Dolj County police later arrested six of the family members who participated in the ritual, charging them with "disturbing the peace of the dead".
 They were sentenced to six months' imprisonment and ordered to pay damages to the family of the deceased.
 Since then, in the nearby village of Amărăştii de Sus, people drive a fire-hardened stake through the heart or belly of the dead as a "preventive measure".